Bring a rich, hearty, and delicious comfort food meal to the table with this low carb beef stew recipe.

-close up of Low Carb Beef Stew in a bowl
+close up of bowls od Low Carb Beef Stew

 broth , oil , green beans , mushrooms , wine , stew meat , onion , celery , rosemary , carrot , garlic , turmpis and tomato paste with labels to make Low Carb Beef Steak Stew

-Broth – Red wine is used to deglaze the pan and along with the beef broth and tomato paste makes a rich and deep-flavored broth.
+• Broth: Red wine is used to deglaze the pan.
+Then along with the beef broth and tomato paste you create a deeply flavored broth.
 If red wine isn’t available, simply add more broth.

 1. Brown the beef in oil and remove.
 Sauté onion, mushrooms, and garlic.